+4. Simple / Easy to Follow

 I get anxious looking at the menu at The Cheesecake Factory.
 I mean, it’s 21 pages long for God’s sake!
 Counting calories and following a complicated diet can also create confusion and anxiety.

 Did you ever hear of the acronym, KISS?
 (Keep It Simple, Stupid!)
-I’ve found that it’s a good rule of with weight loss, and life in general.
+I’ve found that it’s a good rule for weight loss, and life in general.
 Give me an app with a simple interface that reads like a Chipotle menu, and you won’t scare me away.

 5. Few Restrictions